deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 distribution has changed.

 In many cases, label drift alone might not be of interest.
-However, it may affect your model's accuracy, as less-accurate classes may be more prevalent now that they were in your train dataset.
+However, it may affect your model's accuracy, as less-accurate classes may be more prevalent now than they were in your train dataset.

 For more on the different types of drift, `see here <https://deepchecks.com/data-drift-vs-concept-drift-what-are-the-main-differences/>`_